Create Lasting Change — Couples Coaching Programme

 After the intensives Option to continue with single sessions Option to continue with single sessions

 Not sure which is right for you?
-The free consultation identifies how many resentments you are carrying and which format fits best.
+The free consultation works it out together — no guesswork.

 Book a Free Consultation

-Everything you need to resolve resentments and hold momentum throughout.
+Everything you need to resolve resentment and hold momentum throughout.

 • Pre-session questionnaire

 Sent to both partners before each intensive.
-Covers the main resentments, how long they have been present, and what each of you is hoping for.
+Covers the main resentments, how long they've been there, and what each of you is hoping for.
 We arrive prepared — no session time lost to intake.
 Both partners fill it in separately.

 Each session equals 3–4 weekly appointments.
 Conducted online via video call.
-Focused entirely on working through resentments — one at a time, calmly and constructively.
+Focused entirely on working through resentment — one piece at a time, calmly and constructively.
 Equal to roughly four months of weekly sessions.

 • Additional materials between sessions